dosyago/dn/README.md

 **Why is changing the internal structure of resources so bad?**

-In our view, the internal structure of the resource as presented, *is the cannon*.
+In our view, the internal structure of the resource as presented, *is the canon*.
 Internal structure is not just substitutable "presentation" - no, in fact it encodes vital semantic information such as hyperlink relationships, source choices, and the "strokes" of the resource author as they create their content, even if it's mediated through a web server or web framework.

 **Why else is 22120 the obvious and natural choice?**